niklasbubeck/bumblebob/README.md

 # Bumblebob

-Software stack of our first autonomous car
+Software stack of our second autonomous car

 ## Overview